josephrclick/synapse/README.md

 Good.
 You're in the right place.

-**Capture-v3** is a local-first, AI-powered knowledge management system that *actually* remembers stuff for you.
+**Synapse** is a local-first, AI-powered knowledge management system that *actually* remembers stuff for you.
 Feed it articles, meeting notes, code snippets, and your half-baked shower thoughts.
 Then, ask it questions in plain English.
 It doesn't just search—it understands, synthesizes, and gives you intelligent answers, complete with citations from... well, from *you*.

 It's the ultimate "I told you so" machine, and you're telling yourself.